 Step 4: Heat on stove top until lightly boiling and then reduce to a simmer and cook for 60 minutes.
 If you'd like more of a tomato flavor, add in a small can of tomato paste and stir.

 Don't forget, come back and comment with your favorite variations of this recipe.
 We're always excited to hear about what you're trying in your kitchen!

 Poor Man’s Soup

 - Brown meat on stove top and drain grease.
-Combine all ingredients, heat over low for about an hour.
-Add salt and pepper to taste and voila- dinner's served!
-Enjoy this low-cost meal, which makes enough to serve a family of four for dinner and leftovers for lunch the next day.
+Combine all ingredients, heat to a low boil and reduce heat to simmer for about an hour.
+Add salt and pepper to taste and dinner's served!
+If more of a tomato flavor is desired, add in tomato paste.

 - This can also be prepared for the crockpot.
 Simply brown the beef or turkey and combine all ingredients in crockpot and cook on low for 6-8 hours.

 - Fresh ingredients can also be used if you have them, and are so delish!

 Enjoy it! 😉

 Have you ever made this in the crock pot?